zohairshafi/ExplainingNodeEmbeddings/README.md

 # Explaining Node Embeddings

 Node embedding algorithms produce low-dimensional latent representations of nodes in a graph (e.g., by projecting the nodes into a low-dimensional Euclidean space).
 These embeddings are often used for downstream tasks such as node classification and link prediction.
 In this paper, we answer two questions.
 Q1: Can we explain each embedding dimension with human-understandable graph features (e.g., degree, clustering coefficient, and PageRank).
 We find that the answer to Q1 is yes.
 Q2: How can we modify existing node embedding algorithms to produce embeddings that can be easily explained by human-understandable graph features?
 We introduce a new framework called XM (short for eXplain eMbedding) to answer these questions.
 XM generates explainable node embeddings on a variety of real-world graphs, achieving comparable performance to commonly used node embeddings.

+Code for SDNE and LINE are adopted from https://github.com/shenweichen/GraphEmbedding